whitesnowx/tp/docs/UserGuide.md

 Examples:
 * If there is a meeting `French Revolution` that happened in `14/07/1789 12:00`, when the user types in `refresh`, it will be deleted.
 * If there is a meeting `Future Meeting` that will happen in `31/12/2999 12:00`, when the user types in `refresh`, it will not be deleted.

+## Known limitations:
+Refresh is only used when the user decides to remove clutter in the staff book, and wants to remove old meetings.
+This process is not done automatically as sometimes the user would like to retain old meetings for bookkeeping purposes.

 ### Clearing all entries : `clear`